Cosmology in the dark: On the importance of source population models for gravitational-wave cosmology: Hierarchical Bayesian analysis

 where $p(\Lambda)$ is a prior on the hyper-parameters.
 The term $p(\{x\},N_{\rm obs}|\Lambda)p(\Lambda)$ can be expanded as

-where the term $p(N_{\rm obs}|\Lambda)$ is a Poisson's distribution that relates the number of events observed with the number of events expected.
+where the term $p(N_{\rm obs}|\Lambda)$ is a Poisson distribution that relates the number of observed events $N_{\rm obs}$ with the expected number of detected events.
 Since we are not interested in rate estimation in this work, we analytically marginalize over the total number of expected events by setting a scale-free prior \cite{Mandel:2018mve,Fishbach:2018edt}, which is also linked to the merger rates.

+The term $p(\{x\}|N_{\rm obs},\Lambda)$ is the likelihood of observing the collection of the data $\{x\}$ given a set of population parameters and $N_{\rm obs}$ observed signals.
+If each of the signals is detected in a data chunk $x_i$, which is independent from the others, we can write